 …to the fruit stands packed with bananas, pineapples, mangoes, jocotes, guayabas, and maracuyás.

 Of course, not everything on our trip was so vivid and colorful.
-Not depicted here: C. driving in torrential downpours around white-knuckle cliffs with zero visibility, turned back at a key junction by a large tree uprooted by floods that was threatening to fall across the one bridge through town, adding three more hours to the journey.
-Maneuvering around unmarked one-lane roads and claustrophobic central plazas where everybody — babies, pedestrians, bicyclists, motorcyclists, bus drivers, skateboarders, chickens, dogs, and goats — had the right of way, all the time.
-Monkeys, tropical birds, and iguanas hanging precariously in the branches over our heads, constantly threatening — in one case, successfully — to hurl poop on us.
-Second-degree sunburns.
-Burned feet from black sand.
-Feet sliced open on the rocky bay.
-Fifteen hundred mosquito bites.
-One theft.
-And the saddest street festival in the world.
-(Santo Domingo, Saturday afternoon.)
+(Not depicted here: C. driving in torrential downpours around white-knuckle cliffs with zero visibility, turned back at a key junction by a large tree uprooted by floods that was threatening to fall across the one bridge through town, adding three more hours to the journey.
+Etc.)

-This past weekend, C. and I took my dad to D.C. for the official event held by the U.S. Department of Defense to commemorate the 60 year anniversary of the Korean War armistice.
-My 81-year-old dad, who fled his village in North Korea alone at the age of 13, joined the Southern army at the start of the war and rose to become a lieutenant colonel in the ROK.
-A few months ago he asked me to write the Department of Defense to inquire about a Certificate of Appreciation that they were sending out to Korean War veterans.
-One lead led to another, and soon I found myself booking a trip for the three of us to D.C.
+This past weekend, C. and I took my dad to D.C. for the official event held by the U.S. Department of Defense to commemorate the 60 year anniversary of the signing of the armistice that ended the combat operations of the war on July 27, 1953.
+My 81-year-old father, who fled his village in North Korea alone at the age of 13, joined the Southern army at the start of the war and rose to become a lieutenant colonel in the Republic of Korea Army.
+In May, he had asked me to write the U.S. Department of Defense to inquire about a Certificate of Appreciation that they were sending out to Korean War veterans.
+One contact led to another, and soon I found myself booking a trip to D.C. with my dad as an invited guest of honor.
 (My mom was staying behind to take care of business at the old folks’ home, where there was a major reorganization of the head nuns in charge — a whole other heart-pounding story.)

 The keynote speaker was President Obama, whose participation was kept under the wraps until just a day or so before the event.
 His presence marked the first time a U.S. president participated in a Korean War armistice ceremony, ever — a fact that I was startled (and not a little annoyed) to find out.

-My normally reserved dad made friends all around him, such as these American veterans who were sitting in the row in front of us, and a Korean couple from Virginia next to us who doted on him, listened to his stories, and insisted that a roving Voice of America reporter stop by and interview my dad.
+My normally reserved dad (far left in the photo above) made friends all around him, such as these American veterans who were sitting in the row in front of us, and a Korean couple from Virginia next to us who doted on him, listened to his stories, and insisted that a roving Voice of America reporter stop by and interview my dad.

 After the ceremony, my dad pulled off the biggest coup of all.
 As we walked around the Memorial, my dad asked if I could take his picture with this four-star Korean general.
 While I was getting my camera ready, I watched as he started to talk the general’s ear off.
 I snapped a couple photos, then the general bowed respectfully and we went on our way.

-Last night I was going through articles about the event when I saw this general standing behind Pres.
-Obama throughout the ceremony.
-His name was General Jeong Seung-jo, who, as it turned out, is the chairman of the Joint Chiefs of Staff of the Republic of Korea Armed Forces.
+The night we returned home, I was sifting through articles about the event when I saw this general standing behind President Obama throughout the ceremony.
+His name was General Jeong Seung-Jo, who, as it turned out, was the Chairman of the Joint Chiefs of Staff of the Republic of Korea Armed Forces.
 My mouth dropped and I immediately called my dad.
-“Holy crap!”
-I told him.
-“You totally gave military advice to the #1 guy of the whole South Korean army!”
+“Appa!
+Did you know that you gave military advice to the #1 guy in the whole South Korean army?”
 “I just wanted him to keep some things in mind,” he said matter-of-factly.
 “He’s a young guy — he was born after the war, after all.”
 “But what did you say?”
 I asked.
 There was a brief silence.
 “I cannot discuss this matter over the phone,” he finally said.

 Standing at attention.